 - Crimping from one side to another takes a little longer to master but is much quicker than going from the center out to each side.

 - Make it fun!
 Put everything on a big cookie sheet & carry it into the living room and watch a show; make them with friends or family.

 - Use a little teaspoon scoop if you have one – it makes it so much easier to fill than a spoon does.

-- If you don’t feel like crimping a fancy potsticker, though, fold them in half and seal.
+- If you don’t feel like crimping a fancy potsticker, though, fold them in half and seal them.
 They’ll still taste delicious!

-I made these potstickers from my left over Corned Beef Dinner, so they were very inexpensive to make.
-Maybe I should be a bit more precise – I made these from ingredients left over from my Reuben Sandwiches that were made from my left over Corned Beef Dinner!
-Even my left overs have left overs!
-And why waste any extra sauerkraut?
-This year I also made one of the best tasting soups (and one of the homliest) I’ve ever made with the rest of the Corned Beef Dinner, Connemara Soup from the Simon Pearce Restaurant.
+I made these potstickers from my leftover Corned Beef Dinner, so they were very inexpensive to make.
+Maybe I should be a bit more precise – I made these from ingredients left over from my Reuben Sandwiches that were made from my leftover Corned Beef Dinner!
+Even my leftovers have leftovers!

 - 6 ounces of corned beef, chopped finely if this won’t be made in a food processor.

 - 3/4 cup drained sauerkraut (save the brine)

 - 1 heaping teaspoon pickle relish, preferably sweet

 - 2 tablespoons thinly sliced green onion, mostly the green part